jsenv/core/README.md

-  root should be renamed rootname and be '/Users/me/folder' for instance localRoot should be renamed sourceRootHref and be 'file:///Users/me/folder' remoteRoot should be renamed compiledRootHref and be 'http://ip:port/'
+  root should be renamed rootname and be '/Users/me/folder' for instance localRoot should be renamed sourceRootHref and be 'file:///Users/me/folder' remoteRoot should be renamed compileServerOrigin and be 'http://ip:port/'

 - follow up https://github.com/systemjs/systemjs/issues/1898
 - test all stuff inside dev-server-poc